darktasevski/CompSci/Math/multiplication.md

       (5 x 4) = 20 + 4 (we carried) = 24 0 5 | 0 results in: 24,050
 ```

-## Multiplication with 1 digit
+## Multiplication with one digit

-This is simple, we just multiply number by number and carry values:
+Multiplication with one digit is simple: we just multiply number by number and carry values:

 ```js
   253 // 7 x 3 = 21                      write 1, carry 2